 The number of jesle has dramatically dropped after 1989, later on also due to the lengthening of maternity leave and the extension of the parents' allowance up to the child's fourth year of age, among others.
-In 2006, there were 48 jesle in the whole republic, mainly in cities, no jesle were available in two regions out of 14.
+In 2007, there were 49 jesle in the whole republic, mainly in cities, no jesle were available in one region out of 14.
 Some children bellow three year of age attend mateřská škola (see 3.8. and 3.16.).

-Bibliography: Síť zdravotnických zařízení 2006
+Síť zdravotnických zařízení 2007